ShaniceWilliams/ghw-fitness-app/README.md

 ## Built with

-Python, Streamlit, HarperDB, Deta, and the YouTube Data API
+Python, Streamlit, HarperDB, and the YouTube Data API

 ----